 - 1. A tool bar that allows switching between three different views and that provides further functions. - a.
 By default, the tuning view is shown.
-It is represented by the 😕 tab.
+It is represented by the 🗮 tab.
 In this view, frames and boxes can be chosen as well as splay angles and box gains can be adjusted. - b.
-The tab switches to the schematic view.
-This view allows selecting frames and boxes as well but it shows a graphical overview with labels attached to frame and boxes instead of providing more configuration options.

-- c.
-The Lab provides access to the input configuration view.
+The 🗮 tab switches to the schematic view.
+This view allows selecting frames and boxes as well but it shows a graphical overview with labels attached to frame and boxes instead of providing more configuration options. - c.
+The Ab provides access to the input configuration view.
 In this tabular view, the input configuration as well as the filter settings for each element of the array can be selected. - d.
 The first button on the right switches between auto-scale mode and manual scaling.
-When the auto-scale icon is shown, the line array drawing will be automatically updated to fit the view area.
+When the 🖸 auto-scale icon is shown, the line array drawing will be automatically updated to fit the view area.
 This happens a few seconds after a change to the configuration of the array.
-When the icon for manual scaling is shown, the drawing will not be updated until you click on the button to re-scale.
+When the 💭 icon for manual scaling is shown, the drawing will not be updated until you click on the button to re-scale.
 Double-click on the button to return to the auto-scale mode.
-This hatten is a sincle and farther for the since and solution.